What is Simplero?

 The overall UI is simple enough then, but nothing more!
 The back-end almost has a bit of old feel to it.
 Which isn't necessarily bad but matters as you're going to spend quite some time on it!

-Affordability: How Much Is Simplero?
+Pricing: How Much Is Simplero?

 This is something that may look both confusing and off-putting to some.